smartworkz-kyriacos/mlops-sagemaker-ci-cd/Git-GitHub.md

 # 18. Delete a Branch

-You can delete a branch by using the `branch` parameter, `-d` flag and the name of the branch.
+You can delete a branch by using the `branch` parameter, the `-d` flag, and the name of the branch.
 If you’ve completed working on a branch and have merged it into the main branch, you can delete the branch without losing any history.
 However, if the branch hasn’t been merged, the delete command will output an error message.
 This safeguards you from losing access to your files.

 ```
 git branch -d existing_branch_name